Thahmidul-Islam-Nafi/Project-Repo/README.md

 * Multiclass Bangla Digit Classification
 * OCR for recognizing Bengali Digits
 * Transfer Learning in MNIST using pretrained models in CIFAR100 datasets
-* A Script for adding rain distortion and blur to images
+* A Script for adding rain, distortion and blur to images